niyiyu/pnwstore/docs/install.md

 # Installation

-## Installation
 The project is not available on PyPI yet, so you will need to clone the repository and install it manually.

 ```python
 git clone https://github.com/Denolle/pnwstore.git